tmralmeida/thor-magni-actions/README.md

 # Reference

-Further details on the motivation and implementation of the THÖR-MAGNI *Act* dataset can be found in [the following paper](https://arxiv.org/abs/2412.13729):
+Further details on the motivation and implementation of the THÖR-MAGNI *Act* dataset can be found in [the following paper](https://dl.acm.org/doi/10.5555/3721488.3721626):
 ```
-@inproceedings{tmralmeida25,
+@inproceedings{10.5555/3721488.3721626,
-author = {Rodrigues de Almeida, Tiago and Schreiter, Tim and Rudenko, Andrey and Palmieri, Luigi and A. Stork, Johannes and J. Lilienthal, Achim},
+author = {Rodrigues de Almeida, Tiago and Schreiter, Tim and Rudenko, Andrey and Palmieri, Luigi and Stork, Johannes A. and Lilienthal, Achim J.},
-title = {THÖR-MAGNI Act: Actions for Human Motion Modeling in Robot-Shared Industrial Spaces},
+title = {TH\"{O}R-MAGNI Act: Actions for Human Motion Modeling in Robot-Shared Industrial Spaces},
 year = {2025},
+publisher = {IEEE Press},
 booktitle = {Proceedings of the 2025 ACM/IEEE International Conference on Human-Robot Interaction},
+pages = {1083–1087},
 numpages = {5},
-keywords = {human motion dataset, human motion modeling, human activity prediction},
+keywords = {human activity prediction, human motion dataset, human motion modeling},
 location = {Melbourne, Australia},
 series = {HRI '25}
 }